thumbnail image

 •

-Vermont Voices of
+Vermont Voices

 Patients and their families share and record conversations in the style of NPR’s StoryCorps